swisstackle/swisstackle.github.io/about.md

 ---

 I am a software developer and former Division 1 student athlete living in Buffalo, NY.
-Originally I am from switzerland and grew up there, but left the country to play american football on a scholarship in the U.S when I was 19.
+Originally I am from Switzerland, but left the country to play american football on a scholarship in the U.S when I was 19.

-I currently work for PCA Technology group where I do full stack development (.NET) and lead a project in FPGA, Microcontroller and Low Latency Real Time programming (yes, web dev and hardware design / programming is an odd combination, but I like challenges).
+I currently work for PCA Technology group where I do full stack development (.NET) and lead a project in FPGA, Microcontroller and Low Latency Real Time programming.
+Yes, web dev and hardware design / programming is an odd combination, but I like challenges.
 Before that, I briefly worked as a Blockchain software developer.

 My interests outside of work include systematic trading.
 I will be sharing my journey in systematic trading on this blog.